-To update the BIOS, go to the motherboard manufacturer’s website and download the latest BIOS version for the motherboard.
-There should also be a manual describing how to update the BIOS - ensure that you read this carefully.
+To update the BIOS, go to the motherboard manufacturer's website and download the latest BIOS version for the motherboard.
+There should also be a manual describing updating the BIOS - ensure that you read this carefully.
 If you do not know how to update the BIOS, find an expert to avoid damage to your computer.

 Reinstall Video Drivers

 A device driver informs the operating system and other software how to interact with particular hardware.
 If the appropriate driver is not installed, the device might not function properly and cause various problems.
 A possible reason for random computer shutdowns is that the video Graphical Processing Unit (GPU) driver needs updating (achieved by reinstalling it).

 In this guide, we describe how to uninstall and then reinstall the video driver.
 Before going any further, we recommend that you download the video (GPU) driver from the manufacturer's official website and have it downloaded on your computer or USB.